 What is your policy regarding disciplining children?

-The goal of discipline is to help children to develop self-control; therefore, it is necessary for children to understand rules and the reasons for them, and to understand the consequences of their own actions.
+The goal of discipline is to help children to develop self-control; therefore, it is necessary for children to understand rules, the reasons for them, and the consequences of their own actions.
 Preventing problems is essential to good discipline.
 The following techniques are used to establish discipline at Educational Playcare: